SonifyAR: Context-Aware Sound Generation in Augmented Reality: Discussion and Future Work

-Thirdly, some AR interactions can be highly time-sensitive (\textit{e.g.} objects colliding, the playing of animations that shows very clear action sequences) and require sound assets being closely synchronized with visual contents.
-Currently, we provide example sound assets for AR interactions of \textit{``Colliding'', ``Tapping''} and \textit{``'Sliding'}.
+Lastly, some AR interactions can be highly time-sensitive (\textit{e.g.,} objects colliding, playing animations that show clear action sequences) and require sound assets to be precisely synchronized with visual content.
+Currently, we use two methods to synchronize sounds with AR events.
+First, we provide example sound assets for AR interactions of \textit{``Colliding'', ``Tapping''} and \textit{``'Sliding'}.
 By conducting sound style transfer using well-timed example sounds as inputs, the output sounds can be formatted to be in sync with the AR interaction.
-However, for animations, we currently do not have methods to sync the generated sound with the key frames in animation, so some generated sounds can be off-sync with animation.
-We believe this 3D animation-to-audio synthesis challenge can be a standalone topic for future researchers to solve.
+Secondly, we bind colliders to 3D model skeleton joints, ensuring that the generated sound is played only when a collision is detected between an animated model and real-world surfaces.
+However, these synchronization method do not apply to 3D assets without skeletons or sounds unrelated to collisions, such as dinosaur roaring and mechanical arm unfolding.
+Fully addressing this 3D animation-to-audio synchronization challenge is beyond our current scope.